 The obvious advantage of staying somewhere like El Tovar or Kachina, highlighted below, which are located right on the rim, is that you get to experience the rim after the majority of tourists have left for the evening, or before they arrive in the moring.

-El Tovar first opened in 1905 and remains one of the most famous Grand Canyon lodges.
+El Tovar hotel first opened in 1905 and remains one of the most famous Grand Canyon lodges.
 This Grand Canyon luxury hotel has played host to several famous guests including President Bill Clinton, Oprah Winfrey and Sir Paul McCartney.

 Designed to resemble a cross between a Swiss chalet and a Norwegian villa, this South Rim Grand Canyon hotel was designated a National Historic Landmark in 1987.